Rodmg/aquila-mqtt-sn-gateway/README.md

 - QoS 1 and 2 retries

-## TODO Mid-term
+## TODO Long-term

-- Support other transports: TCP socket (for using an ESPino or similar as forwarder)
+- Support other software transports: TCP socket (for using an [ESPino](http://www.espino.io/en) or similar as forwarder)
+- Transport encryption (Transport dependent)
+- Port to ES6?

+## In progress
 - Advanced device management: implement predefined Gateway topics for getting info of connected devices, events etc. (non MQTT-SN standard, implement as module)
-- Device pairing management
+- Device pairing management (Transport dependent)

 ## Not supported